Scionax/improve-the-world/Notes.md

 * Abilities (Magical, Supernatural, Fictional, Futuristic, Fantasy, Natural)
 * World (web with factions, cities, locations, lore, people)
 * Timeline (story)
+* Currencies
+* Sorcery
+* Other Magic

+* Setting
+	* Climate / Environment: everything from the weather to the fundamental building blocks of your world.
+Is it like Earth or an alien planet?
+	* Resources: water, food, air, etc. A post-apocalyptic world, for instance, might likely lack fuel, money, or power.
+	* Geography: the landscape, important locations, landmarks.

+## Karma Tracker
+Track Karma

+## Build Instructions
+* GUIDs probably aren't needed in the system.
+Can remove them.
+Maybe the categorizations as well?
+So easy to generate, not much of a point.
+* Make build instructions in a separate folder, which allows them to all be coordinated much more easily.
+* Create a general order of build instructions, so that things like the setting comes before things that are affected by the setting.
+* Make update instructions in that folder with a timeline of sorts.
+And conflict resolutions.

 ### Quick Notes
 The Universal Language and AI Language are essentially the same thing, or they're at least modular in the same way.
 They're conceptually similar.
 They build from modular language concepts (such as the "Hand" and "Equipment" concepts combining to make the word "Glove") rather than from letters that don't correlate to each other in any way.
 It seeks to eliminate all the inefficiencies of modern languages, but despite several years of working on it, it never feels complete.
 I should at least upload a basic page on it, though.